hereya/hereya-cli/README.md

 ## `hereya add PACKAGE`

-adds a package to the project
+Add a package to the project.

 ```
 USAGE